Monsters of Morningside

 "Okay, okay!" squeaked Linden, hurrying forward with Drew.
 He climbed into the sphere and poked his head out.
 "Alex, come on!"

 Alex trundled in.
 There were two bucket-shaped seats and a ledge that ought to have been a dashboard—but it was utterly smooth; he could see no controls of any kind.

-"Sit!" said Linden, already settled in one of the buckets.
-As soon as Alex sat down, Linden deposited Drew in his lap.
+"Sit down!" said Linden, already settled in one of the buckets.
+Even before Alex had arranged himself in the adult-sized seat, Linden deposited Drew in his lap.
 "You hold her, she's your sister," he said.
 "I have to fly."
 He pulled his goggles down and laid both his hands on the blank dashboard.
 The rectangular opening closed itself.
 No door came from anywhere; the hole simple closed over.
 Then, the scenery outside began to move.

 "Slow," Linden murmured, as though to himself.
 Alex felt the craft wobble, rise, and begin weaving through the trees.

 Holding Drew with both arms, he twisted around to try to see what was happening below.
 The Zoombies were scampering up a tree... and there was Mountain Bell, waving her glowing hands as though to guard them!
 But she wasn't alone.
 Dimly lit shapes emerged from the shadows—all kinds of forest creatures!
 They gathered in circles, facing outward.